Brook Byers: Activity in biotechnology

 Byers was the founding president and then chairman, of four biotechnology companies which were incubated in KPCB's offices and went on to become public companies with an aggregate market value over $8 Billion.
 He is often featured on the Forbes Midas list and is currently on the board of directors of ten companies; CardioDX, Crescendo Bioscience, Inc., Genomic Health Incorporated, Five Prime Therapeutics, OptiMedica, HX Diagnostics, Pacific Biosciences, Inc., Tethys, Veracyte, Inc., and XDx, Inc. Previously, he served on the board of directors of Idec Pharmaceuticals (chairman), Athena Neurosciences (chairman), Signal Pharmaceuticals, Arris Pharmaceuticals, Pharmacopeia, Ligand Pharmaceuticals (chairman), Hybritech (chairman), Genprobe, Nanogen, and others.
 These companies have pioneered the medical use of molecular biology, monoclonal antibodies, personalized medicine, molecular diagnostics and genomics.

-In 2017, he joined the board of Grail, a biotech company focused on cancer research.

-Other positions

-In 2010, Byers was a board member of the University of California at San Francisco Medical Foundation, the New Schools Foundation, Stanford's Bio-X Advisory Council and the Stanford Eye Council.
-He was co-chair of the five-year, $1.4 billion, UCSF Capital Campaign.
-In 2007, he was awarded the "UCSF Medal" as their honorary degree equivalent.
+Healthcare and science support

+Byers has supported biomedical research and fundraising at the University of California, San Francisco (UCSF).
+He has been active with the UCSF Foundation since 1987 and served as co-chair of the Campaign for UCSF from 1998 to 2005, which raised $1.4 billion.
+In 2007, he received the UCSF Medal, the university's highest award, which replaced the granting of honorary degrees.

+In 2015, Byers and his family established the Byers Family Distinguished Professorship at UCSF.
+UCSF said the professorship recognized Byers' support for research and entrepreneurship at the university, including support for QB3 and Mission Bay Capital.

+Byers and his family also founded the Byers Award in Basic Science through UCSF's Sandler Program for Breakthrough Biomedical Research.
+The award supports mid-career faculty members pursuing high-risk research ideas.

 In 2008, he was elected a Fellow of the American Academy of Arts and Sciences.
 In 2009, he received the Lifetime Achievement Award from the National Venture Capital Association.

 Byers was president and a director of the Western Association of Venture Capitalists and is a contributing author of the book Guide to Venture Capital.
-He is currently a board member of the University of California at San Francisco Medical Foundation, the California Healthcare Institute, the NewSchools Venture Fund, Stanford's Bio-X Advisory Council, the Stanford Eye Council and TechNet.
-He is co-chair of the UCSF Capital Campaign.

 He was formerly a director of the Entrepreneurs Foundation, the California Healthcare Institute, the Asian Art Museum of San Francisco, the Stanford University Graduate School of Business Advisory Council, UCSF's That Man May See Vision Research Foundation (chairman), and the Georgia Tech Advisory Board, and was a founder of TechNet.

-Byers is also a member of the Environmental Defense Fund.

 Personal life

+Byers' sons are venture capitals and entrepreneurs Blake Byers and Chad Byers.
 Byers is the brother of Stanford University Professor Tom Byers.